October 2022 Agenda

 Items on the consent calendar will be taken up and voted on as a group.
 A Commissioner may request that an item be removed from consent, in which case it will be discussed separately in the meeting.

-8. Legislative Development.
-Staff: Lindsey Nakano, Legislative Counsel.
-The Commission will review and discuss potential sponsored and other legislation.
-The Commission will provide direction on future legislation to be sought by the agency.
+9. Legislative Update.
+Staff: Lindsey Nakano, Senior FPPC Legislative Counsel.
+The Commission will review and discuss FPPC-related legislation.

 Note: Although any Commissioner may identify a topic of interest, the Commission may not substantially discuss or take action on any matter raised during the meeting that is not included on this agenda, except to decide to place the matter on the agenda of a future meeting.
 (Government Code Sections 11125 & 11125.7(a).)